IRL2/nanover-docs/source/concepts/applications.rst

 Avatars are exchanged via the shared state as a protobuf `Struct
 <https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Struct>`_
 under keys of the form ``avatar.<PLAYER_ID>``.
-This avatar Struct details the user's player ID, a name for the user, a display color, and the list of its spatial components.
+This avatar Struct details the user's player ID, a name for the user, a display color, and a list of its spatial components.

 .. warning::